-London-born George Chinnery, a Royal Academy painter born in 1774, spent much of his later life in southern China’s Canton region producing portraits of ordinary – and extraordinary – people and day-to-day scenes in nineteenth-century China.
+London-born George Chinnery, a Royal Academician born in 1774, spent much of his later life in southern China's Canton region producing portraits of ordinary – and extraordinary – people and day-to-day scenes in nineteenth-century China.

 Maritime trading was a key component of Anglo-Chinese relations in the eighteenth and nineteenth centuries, as can be seen in these common depictions of Chinese trading ships and seaside landscapes by contemporary English artists.

 In this painting, notice the hair plait worn by the Chinese merchant in white.
-The hairstyle is known as the 'queue', where the front and side of a man’s head is shaved, and the remaining hair gathered up and plaited towards the back.
-The queue originates not from the Han Chinese – China’s predominant ethnic group – but rather from the Manchus, an ethnic minority hailing from what is now known as Northeastern China.
-Though forming less than two percent of the Chinese populace at the time, the Manchus were formidable warriors and seized power of the Chinese palace in 1644 to form what is now known as the Qing dynasty.
-The new Manchu emperor then ordered all Chinese subjects to don the queue as a sign of their submission to the new regime: failure to follow this was punishable by death: a ‘lose your hair or lose your head’ policy.
+The hairstyle is known as the 'queue', where the front and side of a man's head is shaved, and the remaining hair gathered up and plaited towards the back.
+The queue originates not from the Han Chinese – China's predominant ethnic group – but rather from the Manchus, an ethnic minority hailing from what is now part of north-eastern China.
+Though forming less than two percent of the Chinese populace at the time, the Manchus were formidable warriors and seized power of the Chinese palace in 1644, ruling as the Qing dynasty.
+The new Manchu emperor then ordered all Chinese subjects to don the queue as a sign of their submission to the new regime: failure to follow this was punishable by death – a 'lose your hair or lose your head' policy.